 A Confederate Prisoner Remembered in a Northern Town

-Diane Janowski and Allen Smith are double historians in their hometown of Elmira, New York and in their adopted hometown of New Roads, Louisiana.
-Janowski and Smith are local historians in Elmira.
-In New Roads (Pointe Coupée Parish) they are involved in several history projects including the Pointe Coupée at the Millennium photography project (www.pcatm.org) funded by the Wurtele Foundation.
+Allen Smith and I are double historians - in our hometown of Elmira, New York and in our adopted hometown of New Roads, Louisiana.
+In New Roads (Pointe Coupée Parish near Baton Rouge) we have been involved in several history projects including the Pointe Coupée at the Millennium photography project funded by the Wurtele Foundation.

-On Memorial Day 2006, Janowski and Smith visited Fortlouis' grave and in a quiet ceremory gave him the dirt from home, and affixed his marker with his correct information.
+On Memorial Day 2006, we visited Fortlouis' grave and in a quiet ceremory gave him the dirt from home, and affixed his marker with his correct information.